Hurricane Elsa brings strong winds and heavy rain to the Caribbean - KVIA

 Puerto Rico could get up to 3 inches of rain

-The forecast track for the storm brings it to southern Hispaniola on Saturday, bringing hurricane conditions to southern Dominican Republic and Haiti.
+The forecast track for the storm calls for it to move near the southern coast of Hispaniola on Saturday, bringing hurricane conditions to southern Dominican Republic and Haiti by late Saturday.
 Some strengthening is possible before the storm reaches land on Saturday.

 On Sunday, the storm is forecast to move over or near Jamaica and Cuba, where the interaction with land could weaken the system back down to a tropical storm.